Break down your thesis into concepts. Develop a list of synonyms.

 Clearly define your thesis statement.
 Trouble spots to look out for:

-Too Narrow - EXAMPLE: Italian immigration AND women AND "family income"
+Too Narrow - EXAMPLE: homeschooling AND socialization AND "family income"

 [NOTE: to search a phrase use quotes]